artifacthub/hub/README.md

 ## Getting started

-The easiest way to try Artifact Hub in your Kubernetes cluster is deploying the Helm chart provided.
+The easiest way to try Artifact Hub in your Kubernetes cluster is by deploying the Helm chart provided.
 Let's see how this can be done using Minikube locally.

 ### Prerequisites